A flood of evidence has come in since suspect’s arrest in Gilgo Beach serial killings cold case, DA says | KRDO

 Investigator describes suspect’s alleged acts as ‘worst case I’ve ever seen’

-Carter, the deputy police commissioner, told CNN that Heuermann’s alleged actions are among the most disturbing cases he has seen in his career.
+Heuermann’s alleged actions are among the most disturbing cases he has seen in his career, Carter told CNN.

 “I can’t begin to imagine the pain that these families have had to endure over the last decade and to know that this demon was capable of doing such an evil act to these families, it is just, you know, beyond comprehension,” Carter said.